-New Orleans is considered one of the most haunted cities in the United States, but one house in particular is said to be “the most haunted” in the otherwise spooky city.
+The city of New Orleans, Louisiana is considered one of the most haunted places in the United States, but one house in particular, on the corner of Royal Street and Governor Nicholls Street, just a block from Bourbon, is said to be “the most haunted” in the otherwise spooky city.

 “These people were best known in the city for being socialites.
-They threw lavish cocktail parties; they constantly entertained people,” Kalila Smith of Haunted History Tours in New Orleans told Rare.
-“When this fire broke out, they were having a party at the time and party goers became aware of people outside screaming, ‘Fire!
+They threw lavish cocktail parties; they constantly entertained people,” Kalila Smith a tour guide with Haunted History Tours in New Orleans told Rare.
+“When this fire broke out, they were having a party at the time and partygoers became aware of people outside screaming, ‘Fire!
 Run, run!'”

 Inside, the fire brigade found a 70-year-old woman chained to the kitchen stove.
 She admitted to starting the fire and pointed rescuers to an attic above the slave quarters.